Spoonful

 Read more

-— By Alex Gayton, Assistant EFNEP Coordinator & Social Media Coordinator, Expanded Food Nutrition and Education Program (EFNEP), University of Maine Cooperative Extension Visit EFNEP’s recipe website for the Kale and White Bean Soup recipe and recipe video.
-We all know that winter in Maine is the perfect time for soup season, and making your […]
+— By Alex Gayton, Assistant EFNEP Coordinator & Social Media Coordinator, Expanded Food Nutrition and Education Program (EFNEP), University of Maine Cooperative Extension Visit EFNEP’s recipe website for the Homemade Salsa recipe and recipe video.
+Salsa is a staple condiment in many kitchens and it’s easier to make than you might think.
+This Homemade Salsa […]

 Read more